18alantom/strawberry/docs/README.md

 3. Reactivity (to be added)
 4. Composability (to be added)

+> **Warning**
+>
+> This is the early stages of a work in progress.
+Documentation will added as a
+> few implementation details of Strawberry are fixed.

 ## Installation

 There are a couple of ways you can setup Strawberry